-The Alphaville album launch for Catching Rays on Giant altered the way I viewed the relationship between the engaged and the detached.
-It is one of so many ways in which Alphaville have enlightened me over the years.
+Attending the album launch event for Alphaville’s Catching Rays on Giant (2010) altered the way I viewed the relationship between the engaged and the detached.

-The launch was always going to make more of a difference for me.
-An event so rare made presence alone feel ambassadorial.
-Gratitude gives you a bias that I didn’t think would be appreciated in critical circles.
+Such a rare event makes presence alone feel ambassadorial.
+Gratitude creates a bias that I didn’t think would be appreciated.

 Alphaville fans are generally hard to please.
-The band’s credibility is raised by these levels, and high expectations do help to procure good music.
+The band’s credibility is raised by these levels.
 Equally, there’s normally a reason why a band’s place is where it is.

 Clowns in a circus called the material world

 Gods without immortality, nothing to lose